entrippy/OctoPrint-OctoHue/README.md

 * Control individual lights, or Rooms/Zones
 * Support to switch off lights when OctoPrint quits.
 * Customisable default brightness

+See the CHANGELOG.md for a full list of historic changes over time

 See the TODO list at the end of this page for features on the roadmap